OpenVoiceOS/community-docs/docs/governance.md

 11) Members pledge to strive for consensus, and avoid situations in which the BDFL would need to invoke their rank in the first place, or where a vote is necessary.

+12) Items 8-11 apply to significant changes or contentious changes.
+In general, adoption of contributions is encouraged and only requires an approving review from a code owner.
+Code reviews may suggest alternate implementation methods or make other suggestions, but non-breaking changes should be welcomed contributions.

 12) The phrase "BDFL" is short for "Benevolent Dictator for Life," a term familiar to many in the fields of computer programming and software design, and is metaphorical.
 The Cabal's BDFLs, as described above, have